Conrad Ludwig Benoni Shuddemagen

 May 14, 1921."

 This article and its consequences may have led to the rescue of Elizabeth Eberle from her enslavement or was written as a result of her rescue.
-One bit of information raises some small question about the story.
+One bit of information raises some questions about the story.
 During this period there was a well-know sculptress, Abastenia St. Leger Eberle, who produced a sculpture entitled The White Slave as a protest of the white slavery social problem.
-The Eberle name and the content of the sculpture could simply be a coincidence.
+The Eberle name and the content of the sculpture could have led to this family story about Elizabeth.
+I am skeptical of the story..

 In 1930, Conrad and Elizabeth are living on 8122 Muskegon Avenue in Chicago (middle house, built 1885), rent is $25/month.
 Her profession is sculptor.
 Conrad bought residential property in South Chicago and a second home next door in which Elizabeth had a studio and workshop.
 She secured several commissions, including some from the city of Chicago.
 During the Depression, they suffered economic hardship, living in a trailer at one point.
 Elizabeth earned badly-needed funds by drawing and sketching at public events.
 Conrad did his part by taking odd jobs around the country including rehabilitating a large apple orchard.